Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 Average first-year sales for new Amazon sellers

 58% of new sellers become profitable within their first year.
-22% never become profitable.
-Sellers who focus on customer ratings, fast delivery, and Buy Box eligibility achieve positive ROI in 3–4 months on average.
+22% never reach profitability at all.
+Sellers who focus on Buy Box eligibility, fast delivery, and early review accumulation tend to reach positive ROI in 3-4 months on average.

 6.3x

-More first-year sales generated by FBA sellers vs other sellers
+More first-year sales generated by FBA sellers vs non-FBA sellers

 Amazon / RevenueGeeks 2024

-Beauty & Personal Care25–35%Small/light items, low FBA fees, repeat purchase
+Beauty & Personal Care25-35%Small and light items, low FBA fees, strong repeat purchase rate

 Health & Household22-30%Consumable, high repeat rate, strong keyword intent